-Mineral Resources are essentially the same as used for the 1999 pre-feasibility study, adapted to current resource reporting guidelines under NI 43-101 and are summarized in the tables below.
-Measured and Indicated Resources are estimated to total 8.0 million tonnes at a grade of 1.29% $\rm Li_2O$ using a 0.6% $\rm Li_2O$ cut-off grade.
-In addition, the Deposit includes an estimated Inferred Resource of 1.63 million tonnes at 1.42% $\rm Li_2O$.
+Mineral Resources are summarized in the tables below.
+Measured and Indicated Resources are estimated to total 8.0 million tonnes at a grade of 1.29% Li2O using a 0.6% Li2O cut-off grade.
+In addition, the Deposit includes an estimated Inferred Resource of 1.63 million tonnes at 1.42% Li2O.
 These resources also contain 39% feldspar.